mgallegoa/conceptsProbes/rest-api-node/README.md

 For testing in a Play With Docker page or Oracle Cloud, you can use cloudflare (WARP).

-# Run in Play With Docker PWD:
+# PWD : Run in Play With Docker:

-docker run -dp 8080:80 --name react-ts-list-app manuelarias/react-ts-list:v2
+docker run -dp 8080:3000 --env MONGO_CONNECTION_URI="mongodb://your_user@your_server:27017,n2-c2-mongodb-clevercloud-customers.services.clever-cloud.com:27017/bqbgzm5svpnv0fg?replicaSet=rs0" --name rest-api-node manuelarias/rest-api-node_prod:v1

-# Instructions to install WARP (cloudfare CLI) in an Alpine Linux server (Play With Docker use it):
+# PWD : Instructions to install WARP (cloudfare CLI) in an Alpine Linux server (Play With Docker use it):

 1. Download the Binary:
    wget https://github.com/cloudflare/cloudflared/releases/latest/download/cloudflared-linux-amd64 -O /usr/local/bin/cloudflared